will-head/siteground-travis-deploy/README.md

-# How to deploy from GitHub to Siteground using Travis
+# How to deploy from GitHub to SiteGround using Travis

-You can use [Travis CI](https://travis-ci.com/) to deploy to Siteground - or most Cpanel webhosts that let you use SSH.
+You can use [Travis CI](https://travis-ci.com/) to deploy to [SiteGround](https://www.siteground.com/) - or most Cpanel webhosts that let you use SSH.

-## Add SSH key to Siteground
+## Add SSH key to SiteGround

 The first stage is to generate an key pair to allow you to connect to your account via SSH.